 5. Raise your levels of expectations for employees

 Another way to stand firmly behind change is to raise your expectations of your employees’ work performance.
 This shows your commitment to the process and in turn should reflect on the employees’ overall work.
 At the same time, be mindful of natural resistance to change by setting realistic goals.
-Early on in the process, resistance to change will interfere with increased expectations which may increase anxiety.
+Early on in the process, resistance to changeresistance to change will interfere with increased expectations which may increase anxiety.
 Reassure employees by opening lines of communication for feedback.

 6. Expand lines of communication for internal feedback